vitorpestana94/Python/Projetos diversos/IMC Calculator/README.md

 # English:

-A simple IMC calculator coded in tkinter.
+A simple IMC calculator coded using tje tkinter library.
 When i was starting to learn python, i got curious to find out the way to code a window for my codes.
 So then i searched in python docs and i found out the tkinter package.
 I learned the basics of it and that's the result.